kubewarden/automation/README.md

 The directory structure is organized in two major subdirectories.
-The `terraform` directory has Terraform scripts to ensure all the members of the `kubewarden-develoepers` team have `push` access to all the repositories of the organization.
+The `terraform` directory has Terraform scripts to ensure all the members of the `kubewarden-developers` team have `push` access to all the repositories of the organization.
 The `scripts` directory has other standalone script to automate other things in the organization.